-Stomach pain can occur on either the left side or right side of the abdomen, with causes ranging from mild digestive issues to serious medical conditions.
-Left side abdominal pain may indicate problems like gas, constipation, or kidney stones, while pain on the right side of the stomach could signal appendicitis, gallbladder disease, or liver conditions.
-If you experience persistent or severe pain, seek medical attention.
+Stomach pain can occur on either side of the abdomen, with causes ranging from mild digestive issues to serious medical conditions.
+Pain in the left side of the abdomen may indicate problems like gas, constipation, or kidney stones.
+Meanwhile, pain in the right side of the stomach could signal appendicitis, gallbladder disease, or liver conditions.
+In this blog, we will look at the causes and symptoms of left- and right-sided stomach pain.
+We will also discuss the treatment options for abdominal pain.

 Abdominal pain is a common symptom that can arise from various conditions affecting the digestive system, kidneys, liver, or other organs.
-The location of the pain often provides valuable clues about its cause.
-While occasional discomfort may be harmless, persistent or sharp pain can indicate underlying stomach problems that require medical evaluation.
+However, the location of the pain often provides valuable clues about its cause.
+While occasional discomfort may be harmless, persistent or sharp pain, such as right-side abdominal pain or left lower abdomen pain, can indicate underlying problems that require medical evaluation.

-Inflammation of small pouches in the colon (diverticula) can cause persistent pain in the lower left abdomen, along with fever, nausea, and changes in bowel habits.
+Inflammation of small pouches in the colon (diverticula) can cause persistent left lower abdomen pain, along with fever, nausea, and changes in bowel habits.

-Fluid-filled sacs on the ovaries can cause left lower abdominal pain, irregular periods, and bloating.
+Fluid-filled sacs in the ovaries can cause left lower abdomen pain, irregular periods, and bloating.
 Severe cases may require medical intervention.

 Pain in the lower right abdomen is a hallmark symptom of appendicitis.
-The pain usually starts around the belly button and shifts to the right lower side, accompanied by nausea, fever, and loss of appetite.
+The pain usually starts around the belly button and shifts to the right side of the lower abdomen, accompanied by nausea, fever, and loss of appetite.

-Similar to the left side, kidney infections or stones can cause right-side abdominal pain, back pain, fever, and painful urination.
+Similar to the left side, kidney infections or stones can cause right-sided stomach pain, back pain, fever, and painful urination.

 Chronic digestive issues can lead to pain on either side of the stomach, bloating, and altered bowel movements.

-Cysts on the right ovary can cause pain in the lower right abdomen, irregular menstrual cycles, and bloating.
+Cysts on the right ovary can cause right side lower abdomen pain, irregular menstrual cycles, and bloating.

 If your stomach pain occurs after eating, it could be linked to digestion-related problems.